Threshold Tuning for Carbon Stock Baselines

 @task

-"""Load multi-temporal carbon proxy stack with explicit CRS validation."""
+"""Load multi-temporal carbon proxy stack with an equal-area CRS gate."""

 ds = xr.open_dataset(stack_path, engine="rasterio", chunks="auto")